tourani/ColorRandomSquares/README.md

 # ColorRandomSquares
-Simple app where tapping on a square changes its color to a new random color
+A universal app where tapping on a square changes its color to a new random color

+# Features
+* All orientations are handled
+* No UI Buttons are used